singlesourcepub/baseprints/docs/basecast/usage.md

 to convert to JATS XML from LaTeX or markdown with embedded LaTeX.

+## Use with Microsoft Word, OpenOffice, LibreOffice

+Pandoc supports some word processing formats like `docx` from Microsoft Word.
+Editing with Microsoft Word together with the `basecast` monitoring feature and a local web server like `live-server` (see below) will allow a user to see the effect of edits after saving the file.
+Basic text formatting, including for the title, will be converted into the baseprint.

 ## Use with other LaTeX compilers and Overleaf

 `basecast` can be used in parallel with other LaTeX compilers such as those found on